The Great Ocean Walk is a one-way, long-distance walk extending just over 110km. This once-in-a-lifetime hike will take you eight days.

-- Cape Otway Lighthouse, where you can explore the stories of the Shipwreck Coast.
+- Cape Otway Lighthouse and its friendly guides ready to share stories of the Shipwreck Coast.

-- Wreck Beach and the rusting anchors of the Marie Gabrielle and Fiji shipwrecks.
+- Wreck Beach at low tide with its rusting shipwreck anchors from the Marie Gabrielle and Fiji.

-- Quiet beaches at Blanket Bay and Johanna Beach.
+- Rockpools at Blanket Bay and the pounding surf of Johanna Beach.

 How to get there